Thenemex/Thaumic-Industries-2-Expert/README.md

 - Arctic_Howler, Apfiz, MinilinkMask, NotSenna, Vatko

 And also thanks to the online players who shared opinions & report issues online about the pack that made it through development :
-- A Random Spirit, Big Dick Johnson, CloudyOrangeFox, delanius, goofy_fermat5688369, hron84, Lomikk, Reykjavik, Tenebry, wh1te
+- A Random Spirit, Big D*#!
+Johnson, CloudyOrangeFox, delanius, demycat, goofy_fermat5688369, hron84, Lomikk, Reykjavik, Tenebry, wh1te

 Special mention to temakisushi aka awesome_hippo, who made useful mods for the pack.